rlvlad/wt-project-2025/docs/src/sections/cut_content.typ

 = Cut content<cut-content>

 During the development, we had many ideas and thought about ways to implement them -- however, due to time and work restrictions, some features didn't make it to the final release.
-They can be categorized in features and optimizations.
+They can be categorized in features, optimizations and code cleanup.

 == Features